 9.30am Easter Family Service

 This is an all age service that celebrates the wonder of the resurrection and new life.
-It will be extremely child friendly, likely involve more noise and celebration than Palm Sunday, and a lolly scramble!
+It will be extremely child friendly, and the rumour is that there’s an Easter Egg hunt!